 - Must be able to work and communicate well with others

-- Must be able to volunteer a minimum average of 4 hours per month
+- Must be able to volunteer a minimum of 70 hours per year

 - Must participate in continuing education as required